roedoejet/g2p/readme-heroku.md

+### Production environment on Heroku

 Our production Heroku deployment is controlled by the following files:
  - `Procfile`: tells Heroku what command to launch in each Dyno;
- - `runtime.txt`: tells Heroku which run-time engine to use (i.e., which version of Python);
+ - `.python-version`: tells Heroku which run-time engine to use (i.e., which version of Python);

-   Heroku detects Python by default, but `runtime.txt` lets us specify/bump the version as needed;
- - `requirements.txt`: tells Heroku what our production dependencies are.
-This is managed by `hatch` now.
-You will need to make sure the Python version in the `[tool.hatch.envs.prod]` section matches the one in `runtime.txt`.
-Now you can update the requirements with:
+ - `requirements.txt`: tells Heroku what our production dependencies are;
+ - `bin/post_compile`: Heroku builds run this after doing `pip install -r requirements.txt`.

+### Updating dependencies

+Our dependencies are declared in `pyproject.toml`.
+This is where changes should be made first.

+`requirements.txt` is the generated "lock" file that Heroku uses.
+To update it, follow these steps on a **Linux** machine to match the Heroku context:

+ - Install `hatch` with `pip install hatch hatch-pip-compile`, or use `uvx --with hatch-pip-compile hatch` instead of just `hatch`.

+ - Make sure `[tool.hatch.envs.prod]` is configured correctly, e.g., with the desired Python version, i.e., the same major.minor as found in `.python-version`.

+ - Regenerate `requirements.txt`:

        hatch env remove prod
-        rm -f requirements.txt
+       rm requirements.txt
        hatch env create prod

+It is also possible to edit `requirements.txt` manually, e.g., to handle a critical vulnerability report, but an occasional full rebuild is a good idea to keep things up to date.